wkande/domains-for-sale/README.md

 - wyosoft.com
 - wyoming.cc

-If you would like more info about these domains please create an issue in this repo.
+For more information about these domains please create an issue in this repo.